zimplemedia/propertyhub-json-schema/PROPERTYHUB_FEED_V2_README.md

 ### Amenities

 Different property types support different amenities.
+Note: Amenities that are not applicable to the property type may be accepted by the schema but ignored by PropertyHub.

 #### For CONDO Property Type